 These side-to-side vibrations are experienced differently at different distances from the ground.
 The higher you travel up a building, the more pronounced the vibrations.
 When you throw weight into the equation, the effects can be disastrous.
 According to the seminal text, "Why Buildings Fall Down," earthquake forces grow in proportion to the weight of the structure and the square of its height [source: Levy].

 A top-heavy structure vibrates with a much longer period -- the time it takes to cycle through one complete vibration -- than a bottom-heavy building.
 A longer period also means a larger physical displacement.
 Take the example of a two-story building.
 When an earthquake strikes, the building sways 2 inches (51 millimeters) off center.
 When you add weight to the top of the same building (even if it's something simple like a heavy tiled roof), the sway increases to 3 inches (76 millimeters) off center [source: Association of Bay Area Governments].

 We hope you've learned a few things about why buildings fall -- and what you can do to finally beat your sister at Jenga.
-For lots more information about family games and everyday science, jump over to the links on the next page.
+For lots more information about family games and everyday science, jump over to the links below.

 - Association of Bay Area Governments.
 Earthquake and Hazards Program.
 "Height/Weight Relationship" (Sept.
 12, 2011) http://www.abag.ca.gov/bayarea/eqmaps/fixit/ch2/sld011.htm

 - Association of Bay Area Governments.
 Earthquake and Hazards Program.
 "Period of Vibration" (Sept.
 12, 2011) http://www.abag.ca.gov/bayarea/eqmaps/fixit/ch2/sld012.htm